LinHong149/Robeartics-Centerstage/README.md

     * Monospace
     * HTML (certain tags only)
 * Adds blocks support for switching cameras.
-* Adds Blocks support for TensorFlow Object Detection with a custom model.
+* Adds Blocks support for org.firstinspires.ftc.teamcode.teleop.TensorFlow Object Detection with a custom model.
-* Adds support for uploading a custom TensorFlow Object Detection model in the Manage page, which is especially useful for Blocks and OnBotJava users.
+* Adds support for uploading a custom org.firstinspires.ftc.teamcode.teleop.TensorFlow Object Detection model in the Manage page, which is especially useful for Blocks and OnBotJava users.
 * Shows new Control Hub blink codes when the Wi-Fi band is switched using the Control Hub's button (only possible on Control Hub OS 1.1.2)
 * Adds new warnings which can be disabled in the Advanced RC Settings